canonical/github-runner-manager/src-docs/reactive.consumer.md

 get_queue_size(queue_config: QueueConfig) → int
 ```

-Get the size of the queue.
+Get the size of the message queue.